21+Licensed UAE gaming guide Responsible Gaming · About

 Federal Decree-Law No. 31 of 2021 — the criminal foundation

-The criminality attaches to the gambling activity itself.
-The payment instrument (cash, card, crypto, e-wallet) doesn’t change the legal position — it’s the act of participating in unlicensed gambling that’s prohibited.
-This is why crypto doesn’t provide a workaround.
+This is the Penal Code.
+It criminalises participation in unlicensed gambling.
+The criminality attaches to the gambling activity itself — the payment instrument (cash, card, crypto, e-wallet) doesn’t change the legal position.
+It’s the act of participating in unlicensed gambling that’s prohibited, which is why crypto doesn’t provide a workaround.

 Federal Decree-Law No. 34 of 2021 — the cybercrime layer